 For Red Hat Insights, 2019 has been an exceptional year.
-Insights provides proactive management and remediation guidance as a Software-as-a-Services (SaaS) solution, and this has become available as part of the Red Hat Enterprise Linux (RHEL) subscription to add new value to this already strong subscription.
+Insights provides proactive management and remediation guidance as a Software-as-a-Service (SaaS) solution, and this has become available as part of the Red Hat Enterprise Linux (RHEL) subscription to add new value to this already strong subscription.
 Our customers are showing their appreciation for this value as we can see in its robust growth in adoption.
 Since being announced at Red Hat Summit, we have continued to innovate on Insights and I want to update you on some key enhancements.

 More than 1,000 rules now power Insights

 Insights works by using a series of rules to analyze your RHEL environments, and we have added more than 400 new rules since May.
 This helps expand upon the value Insights delivers as part of RHEL subscriptions for versions 6.4 and higher.
 Currently, Insights offers more than 1,000 rules and they become available to you when you register the Insights client in a few minutes using a couple of simple steps.

 The new rules scan for a variety of conditions, including workload-specific rules such as SAP running on RHEL, RHEL on AWS, RHEL running Microsoft SQL Server and others.
 Other new rules are associated with performance, availability, stability and security across different versions of RHEL, including RHEL network connectivity, accessing storage and more.